conradakunga/Blog/_posts/2025-01-07-dependency-injection-in-c-net-part-8-types-of-depedency-injection.md

 This type of injection is also called **setter injection**.

-In this type, dependencies are provided via **public properties** after the object has been instantiated.
+This type provides dependencies via **public properties** after the object has been instantiated.

 ```c#
 public class GeneralAlertSenderBeta